jbubriski/ramblings-1/_posts/2017-03-05-setting-up-blog-with-jekyll.md

 I just finished setting up my blog.
 It's still very much green, as am I, still I decided to begin my ramblings.

 ### What is GitHub Pages
 GitHub Pages is a static site hosting service, [so they say](https://help.github.com/articles/what-is-github-pages/).
-The idea is basically to have a static site hosted by GitHub Pages from a github repository.
-Emphasis here on **static site**.
+The idea is basically to have a static site hosted by GitHub Pages from a GitHub repository.
+The emphasis here is on **static site**.
 It doesn't support _server side_ code.

 You might want to take a look at the [terms of service](https://help.github.com/articles/github-terms-of-service/) and [community guidelines](https://help.github.com/articles/github-community-guidelines/), just so everyone's clear.

-~~Dr~~ Jekyll powers GitHub Pages.
+~~Dr.~~ Jekyll powers GitHub Pages.
 Jekyll is a simple, blog-aware, static site generator.
 They [did a better job](https://jekyllrb.com/docs/home/#so-what-is-jekyll-exactly) at explaining it than I would, so I'll just leave it at that.

-We are going to set up our GitHub blog to run locally, then push it to github.
+We are going to set up our GitHub blog to run locally, then push it to GitHub.

 Assumptions:
 - You know about and have used GitHub before; which would imply
-- You're comfy with the terminal.
+- You're comfy with the terminal

 Ok, shall we begin...